respawnRW/writeups-HTB_BIZ25/blockchain/blockout/README.md

 cast send $TARGET "registerGateway()" --value 20ether --private-key $PRIVATE_KEY --rpc-url $RPC_URL
 ```

+***Note:***
+Here we don’t need to call `infrastructureSanityCheck()` again because the system **already triggers emergency mode** automatically once the health percentage falls below 50%.
+Subsequent `registerGateway()` calls already recalculate the health status internally.
+This means that by registering the final failing gateway, we instantly force the system to enter emergency mode.

 Ultimately, at this point, we can conclude that the emergency mode is triggered and the system is compromised.
 Once we are done, we can query the isSolved function or rush to the channel UI.

 ```bash